 - Write it down.
 While the slip-and-fall accident is still fresh in your memory, write down the details of what happened.
 Note witness names.
 Describe how your injuries have impacted your life.

 - Contact a lawyer.
 Don’t worry about paying for an attorney.
-At Strickland, Agner & Associates, we won’t charge fees or costs unless we recover for you.
+At Strickland Agner Pittman, we won’t charge fees or costs unless we recover for you.
 Allow us to learn more about your case and answer your questions in a free consultation.

 What Is a Slip and Fall Accident Claim?